sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 **Ongoing enhancements:** SendGrid is investing heavily in Marketing Campaigns.
 Not only will existing functionality be optimized, we’ll continue to add new, valuable capabilities to the solution.

+{% anchor h3 %}
+I’m using Marketing Campaigns, why am I still being billed for Legacy Newsletter?
+{% endanchor %}

+Your final Legacy Newsletter bill will be generated on the first calendar day of the month following the last month you send via Legacy Newsletter.
+If you use both Legacy Newsletter and Marketing Campaigns, you’ll see two distinct line items on your invoices.

+For example, if you sent your final Legacy Newsletter campaign on June 15, and began using Marketing Campaigns at any point within June, you’ll see both items on your July invoice.

 {% anchor h2 %}
 Migrating
 {% endanchor %}